Network Modernization & Consolidation

 DHS Office of the Inspector General.
 Implementation Status of EINSTEIN 3 Accelerated.
 March 2014.
 U.S. Government Accountability Office (GAO) Report 16-294, DHS Needs to Enhance Capabilities, Improve Planning, and Support Greater Adoption of its NCPS.
 January 2016. ↩

-This approach was originally piloted by the FedRAMP Tailored baseline, which was designed to increase FedRAMP’s flexibility to rapidly authorize and use low-risk applications.
-The deadline for public comment on this initial tailored baseline was in July 2017. ↩
+This approach was originally piloted by the FedRAMP Tailored baseline, which is designed to increase FedRAMP’s flexibility to rapidly authorize and use low-risk applications.
+FedRAMP Tailored was finalized in September 2017, and can be seen at https://tailored.fedramp.gov/policy/. ↩

 The recently rescinded OMB Memorandum M-08-26, Transition from FTS 2001 to Networx stated that all agencies should use Networx to acquire telecommunications connectivity, including the option to purchase Trusted Internet Connections solutions from vendors as a managed service, called Managed Trusted Internet Protocol Services (MTIPS).
 As of July 2017, an OMB Memorandum mandating a similar use under the EIS contract does not exist. ↩